Wildhoney/Leaflet.FreeDraw/README.md

 You may also listen to updates of the mode using the `freeDraw.on('mode')` event.

+Using the `L.FreeDraw.MODES.APPEND` mode that can allow users to create new edges on the polygon.
+If both the `L.FreeDraw.MODES.APPEND` and `L.FreeDraw.MODES.DELETE` are active at the same time then some logic is applied to decide whether the user wishes to delete or create a new edge.

 ### Class Names

 Depending on the mode you can apply different CSS styles &ndash; for example when the user is not in edit mode you probably wish to hide the edges &ndash; by default all edges would be hidden, and only enabled when the `mode-edit` class has been applied to the `map` node: